 A short transfer from our camp to Redbank, where our challenging ascent of Mt Sonder begins.
-At 1,380 metres, it is the third highest peak in the Northern Territory.
+At 1,380 metres, it is the fourth highest peak in the Northern Territory.
 The hike to the summit this morning for an unforgettable sunrise (weather/group dependent) takes about 3 hours with numerous stops along the way.
 A challenging (but rewarding!)
 16km round trip delivers world class views of this stunning Central Australian range and memories that will last a lifetime.
 As we approach the top of our climb the sense of achievement hits home, a vast 360 degree panorama of Central Australia surrounds us, rugged and yet from up here so very peaceful.
 Remote desert peaks stretch as far as the eye can see.
 The view north looks 100km into the Tanami Desert, and to the east we see the majority of the Western MacDonnell Ranges.
 To the south is the meteor crater of Gosse Bluff and to the west Mount Zeil, the Northern Territory's highest mountain.
-Heading back to Alice Springs, we stop at one of the trail's icons, Standley Chasm.
-We usually arrive in town between 4-5pm.
+Return to camp with time in the afternoon to rest in surrounds, visit Glen Helen Gorge or peruse the Trek Larapinta library.

-16km/7hr walk Meals: Breakfast, Lunch
+16km/7hr walk Meals: Breakfast, Lunch, Dinner